yard-turkey/multi-cluster/examples/pattern1/README.md

 ### Summary

-In this pattern, we will simply deploy a Federated application across our clusters using the *EXISTING* default storageclass as scratch space and persistence.
+In this pattern, we will deploy a Federated application across our clusters federating any resources needed (StorageClass, PVC, Application, Secrets, etc...).
+We will model the following scenarios:

+- Pattern 1 A: Simple Federated App using Default StorageClass
+- Pattern 1 B: Federate Object Bucket and Object Bucket Claim with AWS s3 Provisioning StorageClass
+- Pattern 1 C: Federate Object Consuming App to Connect to Existing AWS S3 Bucket

+### Pattern 1 - A: Simple Federated App using Default StorageClass

-### Steps
+#### Steps
 1. Create a [federated pvc](https://github.com/yard-turkey/multi-cluster/edit/master/examples/pattern1/pvc-federated.yaml) to create storage using the default storageclass which your applicaton will consume.

 ```yaml